Communication vs. Comprehension: Why Talking Doesn't Always Fix It

 The Three-Strike Boundary Rule

-- Time 1: Communicate the boundary clearly and warmly.
-Assume positive intent and give them the benefit of the doubt.
+Communicate the boundary clearly and warmly.
+Assume positive intent.
+Most people aren't mind readers, so give them the benefit of the doubt once.

-- Time 2: If the behavior repeats, communicate the boundary firmly.
-State the consequence.
-"I mentioned this before.
+If the behavior repeats, communicate the boundary firmly.
+State the consequence clearly: "I mentioned this before.
 When you do X, I feel Y. I cannot continue a dynamic where this happens."

 Tired of the Toxic Cycle?